samenganpati/CSN-503/Hybrid Encryption/README.md

 3. That's it your tast completed and you got the massege accordingly.

 ## Requirements
-* You must be install the Crypto package using bellow command in terminal.
+* You must install the Crypto package using below command in terminal.

     pip install pycryptodome
     pip install tdpm